Wolfizen/FusionFallLinux/README.md

 If you wish to modify the Wine insllation folder from the default, override `WINEPREFIX` before running.
 An example: `$ WINEPREFIX="$HOME/bin/FusionFall" ./FusionFallRetro_Install.sh`

+### Installing via Lutris

+Lutris is an open-source Linux game manager.
+FusionFall Retro has an entry in their database, you can select it and install from there OR you can use my script directly.
+I publish any change I make here to Lutris, but there may still be differences - Lutris is an open platform and anyone can suggest changes.

+To install via their database, first install the Lutris program, then open [FusionFall Retro](https://lutris.net/games/fusionfall-retro/) in their database and click "Install".
+It will open in Lutris and proceed to the installation.

+To install directly, save `Lutris_Installer.yaml` locally and run: `$ lutris -i Lutris_Installer.yaml`.